“A cluster of 10 stylish rooms and suites on the edge of one of Lanzarote’s prettiest whitewashed villages”

 For more elbow room, number 4 (a Junior Suite) next door has a wider bed.
 For the best views, Double #7 wins hands down.
 This is the only detached room and has the benefit of a picture window facing west towards the ocean with spectacular sunset views.
 Junior Suite #3 can be converted into a triple on request, and numbers 8 and 9 (a Double and Junior Suite) can be connected via a garden gate.
 The flamboyant Suite (#10) has a huge terrace, with views of the ocean and Yaiza.

 - Cots Available

 - Satellite tv

 Each morning a continental breakfast is laid out along with the usual assortment of morning beverages.
 Fruit such as figs from the house’s orchard is served when in season.
-Breakfast can be eaten in the pretty, stone-walled dining room or on picnic tables on a suntrap terrace in front of the guesthouse.
+Breakfast can be eaten in the pretty, stone-walled dining room or on a suntrap terrace in front of the guesthouse.

 For lunch and dinner, La Bodega de Santiago is a superb Canarian restaurant just a few paces from Casa de Hilario, with a lovely tree-shaded seating area outside.
 Several other dining options are a healthy stroll away in the village.